Qovery/documentation/website/docs/using-qovery/configuration/clusters.md

 <Alert type="info">

 To install a cluster, Qovery needs a set of credentials to access your cloud provider account (example: AWS secret_access_key and access_key_id).
-If this is the first time you are installing a cluster with Qovery, have a look at this guide on how to get the credentials: [here for AWS][docs.using-qovery.configuration.cloud-service-provider.amazon-web-services#connect-your-aws-account], [here for Scaleway][docs.using-qovery.configuration.cloud-service-provider.scaleway#connect-your-scaleway-account].
+If this is the first time you are installing a cluster with Qovery, have a look at this guide on how to get the credentials: [here for AWS][docs.using-qovery.configuration.cloud-service-provider.amazon-web-services#connect-your-aws-account], [here for Scaleway][docs.using-qovery.configuration.cloud-service-provider.scaleway#connect-your-scaleway-account], [here for GCP][docs.using-qovery.configuration.cloud-service-provider.google-cloud-platform#connect-your-gcp-account].

 </Alert>